 Dedicated to workplace wellness for all Oregon public school employees, we offer expertise, experience and grant funding to help create school employee wellness programs that support employees’ specific goals.
 Together with teachers, school staff and administrators we are building a culture of well-being in Oregon public K-12 districts, education service districts and community colleges.
 Click on the buttons below to learn more about OEA Choice Trust.

-We provide expertise and resources to help Oregon public school employees create comprehensive and flexible wellness programs to build a culture of wellness that becomes the norm in school workplaces.
+We provide expertise and resources to help Oregon public school employees create comprehensive and flexible well-being programs to build a culture of wellness that becomes the norm.
 We prioritize quality service and partnerships that support a journey to wellness.

 OEA Choice Trust is made up of the